 How to Apply

 All proposals should be submitted through ISLA's online portal Submittable (access below).
-Please note: students wishing to collaborate on a project must each submit separate, unique proposals.
+Please note: While complementary team projects will be considered, each applicant's application must stand alone and have an independent budget.

 Deadlines may be found on the specific grant program's webpage.